taichi-dev/git_cdn/README.md

     - There is no super use creds needed to be stored in the mirror
     - SSH auth is not supported, thus.

-- Git protocol v1 only. v2 can be implemented, at the price of more complex code (not yet done)
+- Git protocol v1 only. v2 can be implemented, at the price of more complex code (not yet done).

 - Git-LFS objects are cached.

-- Pack results are cached (when 20 workers are requesting the same git update, it will only be computed once)
+- Pack results are cached (when 20 workers are requesting the same git update, it will only be computed once).

 - Push (aka receive-pack) operations are implemented as a simple proxy, they will just forward to upstream server, without any smarts.
   This simplifies the git-config, avoiding to configure pushInsteadOf and http_proxy

-- Fast bootstrap of huge android repositories with clone.bundle in google storage
+- Fast bootstrap of huge android repositories with clone.bundle in google storage.

-- Tested with Gitlab, but should work with any BasicAuth git+http(s) server
+- Tested with Gitlab, but should work with any BasicAuth git+http(s) server.

 - Production ready.
 Already served peta bytes of git data for Renault SW Labs CI.